STDIO vs HTTP MCP Servers in VS Code

 // Parse JSON-RPC envelope...

-Each VS Code instance gets its own server process.
-If 100 developers use your MCP server, that’s 100 separate processes doing duplicate work—each connecting to the same database, caching the same data, etc.
+And there’s no load balancing — each VS Code instance gets its own server process.
+If 100 developers use your MCP server, that’s 100 separate processes doing duplicate work, each connecting to the same database, caching the same data, and so on.

 HTTP Servers: Network Flexibility